 Discover larger-than-life art

-Use this time to teach your kids about a wide range of art with giant sculptures and installations by national and international artists.
+As you meander among the outdoor exhibits, you can show your kids a wide range of art through the giant sculptures and installations by national and international artists.
 These are displayed all around the park in the permanent collection, with 400 life-size works.
 Your animal-loving littles will get a kick out of Ba’al with Cat and Asa with Dog.
 The pieces are all made with everything from ceramic to paper to stone — try to see if your kids can identify one sculpture made from each type of material during your visit.
-Other highlights littles will love the Amphitheater space with the Oligarchs watching over, Seward Johnson’s lifelike sculptures of people scattered throughout the property, and the giant metal Spider, where kids can pose for selfies under the arches.
+Other highlights littles will love—the Amphitheater space with the Oligarchs watching over, Seward Johnson’s lifelike sculptures of people scattered throughout the property, and the giant metal Spider, a prime spot for selfies under the arches.

 Go on a sculpture scavenger hunt